fpl/lovergine.com/posts/2024-08-02-the-shattered-internet.md

 I recently finished reading [a book published one year ago](https://www.bollatiboringhieri.it/libri/vittorio-bertola-internet-fatta-a-pezzi-9788833942018/), written by [Vittorio Bertola](https://bertola.eu/) and [Stefano Quintarelli](https://en.wikipedia.org/wiki/Stefano_Quintarelli).
-Unfortunately, It is only available in Italian, but its title perfectly encloses all the topics it covers: _The shattered Internet: digital sovereignty, nationalisms, and big techs_.
+Unfortunately, it is only available in Italian, but its title perfectly encloses all the topics it covers: _The shattered Internet: digital sovereignty, nationalisms, and big techs_.
 Like me, Vittorio and Stefano are among the relatively few early users and participants of the primeval internet network of the 90s, even before the World